Meet a vegan fire-fighter, runner & Marathon winner

 - The myth about stamina is addressed in the clip below

 This footage shows that there's no cap on what vegans can do!
 Do you know many people who can do the 5 things shown below AND more?
-Well...the lady in the video did all of them and more! :)
+Well...Fiona Oakes has done and continues to do all of these and more! :)

 - A fire-fighter